jaredwaynewilson/image-classifier/README.md

 Image classifier code using CNN and python machine learning libraries
 -------------------------------------------------------------------------------------------------------------
-Step 1: Get an image set and split it into training, validaton, and test sets using 'file_parser.py' Step 2: Train the neural network with 'train.py'
-Step 3: Extract embeddings using 'extract.py'
+Step 1: Get an image set and split it into training, validaton, and test sets using 'file_parser.py' Step 2: Train the neural network with 'model_trainer.py' Step 3: Evaluate model accuracy with 'evaluator.py' Step 3: Extract embeddings using 'feature_extractor.py' Step 4: Perform KMeans, TSNE, and visualize results with 'visualize.py'
-Step 4: Visualize embeddings in tsne using 'tsne_visual.py'
 -------------------------------------------------------------------------------------------------------------
 The image set used in this work is an amalgamation of three open-source image datasets available via Kaggle Individual datasets are described and linked below: